 Royal College of Surgeons today

 Though the damage from the bombs was immense, those of us who use the collections and archives today still marvel at how much was saved.
-The front of the College, along with the library, were spared from the fires–which is likely the only reason the precious archival materials I examine still exist.
+The front of the College, along with the library, was spared from the fires–which is likely the only reason the precious archival materials I examine still exist.
 I conduct my research in the library, which looks very much the same as it did when Huxley, Busk, and Keith utilized it.

 Stories of pickled platypuses and WWI first aid classes really bring the College to life for me.
 After studying it for so long, I feel like I can see its history in color.
 And that’s important for a place that shaped so much research–some of the first studies of Neanderthals, Australopithecines, and more, were conducted within those walls.
 I never could have imagined that a place could acquire so much meaning for me, but through the eyes of Huxley, Keith, and others, I am able to see the central role this institution had in many branches of science, including paleoanthropology.